COS301-SE-2023/Encompass/SRS Documents/Architectural_Documentation.md

 (describe what is happening within the application) (provide diagram)

+Start of Official Documentation:

+The event-driven architecture used within Encompass is essential to mapping out the application’s real-time functionality.
+This is particularly important considering the need for real time updates on posts, messaging, notifications, as well as the recommendation aspect of the content.

+The user establishes a new connection with the websocket API, which sends the user actions or commands to the interface, which then transforms the user input into command messages.
+These command messages are sent to the Message broker, which acts as the central communication hub for the event-driven architecture, which then routes these commands to the appropriate application service.

+Once these commands are routed to their service, they are passed to their respective event handler, which validates the command, executes the business logic of the command, and updates the system’s state.
+Those generated events then get passed back to the message broker.
+The message broker then sends the notifier those published events, which in turn delivers them to the websocket.

+The respective database (either key/value pair or media, depending on the nature of the event) gets updated based on the processed events, and returns relevant data for any queries.

 ### Monolithic
 All the components and modules of the system are tightly coupled and deployed together.
 This is used in combination with CQRS to divide the commands (write operations) and the queries (read operations).
 - Self-contained and independent but lacks flexibility, thus implementation of multi-tier and adding CQRS.